vipulnaik/diet-exercise-health/notes/2024-activity-tracker.md

 On these two days, I was busy with a bureaucratic trip to Chennai.
 Not sharing more public details at this point.

+## Monday March 11

+During the afternoon, I went out for a bureaucratic task.